WFMT: Awards and honors

-People of WFMT
+Past hosts

 Several noteworthy individuals have worked at WFMT in its history.
 Award-winning stage and film director, writer, and producer Mike Nichols, at the time a student at the University of Chicago, joined the station in 1951.
 Nichols started the folk music program The Midnight Special in 1953.
 In 1983, Rich Warren became a co-host of The Midnight Special, and later became its sole host in 1996.
-Rich Warren continued as host of The Midnight Special until 2020.The show still airs weekly on WFMT, with Marilyn Rea Beyer as the host.
+Rich Warren continued as host of The Midnight Special until 2020.
+The show still airs weekly on WFMT, with Marilyn Rea Beyer as the host.

 Noted author and broadcaster Studs Terkel began a radio show on WFMT in 1952, remaining on the station until 1997.
+The station replays Terkel's noteworthy interviews on Friday nights.

-Carl Grapentine, former weekday breakfast host on WFMT, has served as the voice of the University of Michigan Marching Band since 1972 and has doubled as the public-address announcer at Michigan Stadium since 2006.
+Carl Grapentine, former weekday breakfast host on WFMT, has served as the voice of the University of Michigan Marching Band since 1972, and has doubled as the public-address announcer at Michigan Stadium since 2006.
 He retired from full-time presenting in July 2018 but still continues to contribute programming.

 Two-time Peabody Award-winning audio dramatist Yuri Rasovsky, creator of the National Radio Theater of Chicago, began a decade-long association with WFMT in 1975.
 He is still heard periodically on The Midnight Special in his classic "Chicago Language Tape" skit.